quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 complex handshake and connection close procedures.
 It is intended to provide exhaustive options to log each state individually, but also provides a more basic, simpler set for implementations less interested in tracking each smaller state transition.
-As such, users should not expect to see -all- these states reflected in all qlogs and implementers should focus on support for the SimpleConnectionState set.
+As such, users should not expect to see all these states reflected in all qlogs and implementers should focus on support for the SimpleConnectionState set.